astrolamb-gaming/ArtemisGMMessenger/README.md

 Popup messages, on the other hand, can be specified as to which ships and stations the message is sent to.
 Multiple ships and stations can be selected for sending popups.

+As of V1.2 AGMCC and Hermes version 10, the user now can kick clients from Helm, Weapons, Engineering, and the Game Master console.

 Github repo can be found here: https://github.com/astrolamb-gaming/ArtemisGMMessenger